-They might compete in two different segments, but the new Ford Bronco Sport and existing Jeep Cherokee have similar mission statements.
+They might compete in two different segments, but the Ford Bronco Sport and Jeep Cherokee have similar mission statements.

 What we’re looking at here is the likely volume leader of the new Bronco family.
 As cool as the new Bronco is—very, and you should read our in-depth launch article about it—the realities of the current market suggest the Bronco Sport will sell in larger numbers.
 It’s the more everyday-friendly package, while still offering increased off-road prowess over anything else in the sub-compact class.
 In that way, it’s arguably more of a unique entry in the landscape.